jlinschool/FirstGANProject/README.md

 - saving of the models / overwriting every 5 models run (should be in same folder as code file)
 - printing of loss metrics as well as corresponding epoch iteration number

-Another important element of this training process was the
+Another important element of this training process was the two distinct ouptut image sizes passed to the layers of the neural network.
+Trial 1 gave 28 x 28 images while trial 2 gave 64 x 64 images.

 The following is an example output of a couple of epochs while the model is running: